 A New Jimmy Stewart

 Filming of Winchester ’73 began in February 1950.
-In addition to the percentage deal, Lew Wasserman negotiated for Jim an enviable amount of control over the production.
+In addition to the percentage deal, Lew Wasserman negotiated for Jim to have an enviable amount of control over the production.
 Jimmy not only enjoyed sole star billing on Winchester, he also had casting approval of his co-stars, and choice of director.
-And his choice of Anthony Mann to direct proved wiser than Jim could have imagined at the time.
+His choice of Anthony Mann to direct proved wiser than Jim could have imagined at the time.